phucbm/folio-2025/README.md

-# phucbm-web
+# folio-2025

 Personal website of [@phucbm](https://github.com/phucbm).
-Built with Next.js 15, Nextra 4, Tailwind CSS v4, and shadcn/ui.
+Built with Next.js 16, Nextra 4, Tailwind CSS v4, and shadcn/ui.

 > This repository is archived.
 Active development continues in a fork.